Tuesday, June 30, 2009

 Dr. Hauschka Natural Skincare Can't Keep Up With Demand!

+Natural beauty care products maker Dr. Hauschka is turning down offers for new markets at a time when rivals are struggling to persuade consumers to pay up for cosmetics.
 Surfing on a green wave of growing demand for organic products from food to furniture, WALA's natural remedies and beauty products are now available in more than 30 countries and keep attracting interest from distributors across the world.

 "We have many requests, but we turn down most of them," WALA Chief Executive Johannes Stellmann told Reuters in an interview.